140mg Hard Capsules and 140mg, 280mg, 420mg and 560mg Film-coated TabletsPRESCRIBING INFORMATION

 Leukostasis: cases reported; consider temporary withhold of IMBRUVICA; monitor closely, give supportive care.

 Infections: infections seen, some resulting in hospitalisation and death; monitor for fever, neutropenia and infections and give anti-infective therapy.
 Consider prophylaxis in increased risk patients.
+Invasive fungal infections have been associated with fatal outcomes.

 Progressive Multifocal Leukoencephalopathy (PML): including fatal cases, reported with prior or concomitant immunosuppressive therapy; monitor for new/worsening neurological, cognitive or behavioural signs/symptoms; if suspected, suspend treatment until PML excluded; if in doubt refer to neurologist for diagnostic tests.